Skip to main content

 3. Protecting Your Strength

-When biology shifts, muscle is at risk.
+When biology changes, muscle is at risk.
 We emphasize protein (often around 1 gram per pound of ideal body weight), resistance training 2 to 3 times per week, and creatine supplementation.
 The goal is a resilient engine that lasts decades, not just a smaller body now.

 What Tests Do We Run?